Rivalries in the National Rugby League: St. George Illawarra Dragons vs Cronulla-Sutherland Sharks

-One of the competition's most fierce rivalries is between the St. George Illawarra Dragons and the Cronulla-Sutherland Sharks, which share the same geographic region.
+A rivalry exists between the St. George Illawarra Dragons and the Cronulla-Sutherland Sharks, which share the same geographic region.
 Cronulla were viewed as St George's "little brother" from 1967 to 1998.
 The St. George Dragons and now the St. George Illawarra Dragons have enjoyed more success than Cronulla, who remained premiership-less since their inception in 1967 until 2016 when they won 14–12 against the Melbourne Storm, while St. George managed to win their first title as a joint venture after eleven years in the competition, with the original St. George winning fifteen titles.

 In fact, since the joint venture entered the competition in 1999, both clubs have finished higher than another six times apiece.
 On ANZAC Day 1999, Cronulla CEO Peter Gow famously cut up a St. George jersey with a pair of scissors in front of onlookers at Cronulla's leagues club and assaulted former St. George player Barry Beath who had become involved in the situation.
 Gow was later sacked by Cronulla for defacing the jersey and for assaulting a club patron.

 Cronulla finished the 1999 season as minor premiers, but St George beat them 24–8 in the preliminary final to progress to the 1999 NRL Grand Final at Cronulla's expense.
 The Dragons trailed 8–0 at halftime.
 In the 2002 finals series, both teams met in the semi-final which Cronulla won 40–24 at the Sydney Football Stadium.
 The rivalry increased further in 2005 when they met in a qualifying final at a sold out WIN Stadium with the Dragons winning 28–22.
 As of the 2022 NRL season, this is the last time the two club's have played each other in a finals game.

+In round 18 of the 2023 NRL season, Cronulla recorded their biggest ever victory over either St. George or St. George Illawarra defeating the latter 52-16.